 Holiday Food Donations

-During the seasons of Thanksgiving, Christmas, and Easter, the United Methodist Church congregation collects food donations for needy families.
-A sign-up list of required food donations will be available in the church lobby and on the website for members to see what we need.
+During the seasons of Thanksgiving, Christmas, and Easter, the Chardon United Methodist Church congregation collects food donations for needy families.
+A sign-up list of required food donations for each holiday is available for members to see what we need.
 Volunteers package the food into family packages, and other volunteers deliver the food to local families in need.
-We appreciate all the donations from the community.
+To sign up visit: https://www.chardonchurch.org/specialevents/christmas-baskets/

 Chardon Church is developing this mission to provide mentoring and other assistance for those who are in the program.
 Recently we toured their facility, which resulted in the following: